 History

 The area of Drysdale River Station was first taken up in January 1882 by the Victorian Squatting Company.
-Regretfully this company is best known for their failed attempt to settle at Camden Harbour in 1864.
-There is an excellent little book of this sad and amazing story.
-It is called There were three Ships, by Christopher Richards.
+Regretfully, this company is best known for their failed attempt to settle at Camden Harbour in 1864.

 The story goes that when the current homestead was built in 1967, the trucks arrived with building materials which were unloaded at the chosen position at the top of the river bank.
 Thankfully someone happened to look up and notice flood debris a very long way up, in the tree tops.
 The homestead was then positioned 1.5 km back from the river.
 In the floods of 1986 and 1997 the river level rose to within 200 m of the house and 5 meters of the staff quarters.
 All I can say is I am glad they did not build it on the first choice!